AI-vidence/antakia/docs/tutorial2.md

 As we saw earlier, we also need to compute the dimensionality reductions for both VS and ES spaces.
 Since we display the values in 2D and 3D, we have 4 computations.
 That's what is shown on the second progres bar of the splash screen.
 Note we only compute projections for the default reduction technique.

-> [!NOTE]
+!!!
+Note

-> You can put in your working directory an `.env` file with some default values for AntakIA.
+    You can put in your working directory an `.env` file with some default values for AntakIA.

 Below is an example of such an .env file :